steffen-sanwald/docker_tls_observable_gateway/README.md

 - Compilation of Peter Wu's wireshark-notes project for the shared library libsslkeylog.so, which is used with LD_PRELOAD
 - Uses socat for establishing a TLS connection

+I used this project to work with a websocket server protected by bidirectional TLS authentication.

 ## Build image